Understand the High Usage Surcharge

 What is the High Usage Surcharge?

-In March 2017, a mandated High Usage Surcharge was introduced to encourage energy conservation.
-The High Usage Surcharge is an increased price per kilowatt hour (kWh) on any electricity usage that exceeds four times the customer's Tier 1 (Baseline) Allowance.
-It only applies to the Tiered Rate Plan (E1).
+The High Usage Surcharge is a mandated charge that encourages energy conservation.
+The High Usage Surcharge is an increased price per kilowatt hour (kWh) on any electricity usage that exceeds four times the customer's Tier 1 Baseline Allowance.
+It applies to the Tiered Rate Plans (E-1), (EM), (ES), (ESR) and (ET).

 Will you be impacted by the Surcharge?

-The High Usage Surcharge applies only to customers on a Tiered Rate Plan (E1) who exceed four times their Tier 1 (Baseline) Allowance.
+The High Usage Surcharge applies only to customers on Tiered Rate Plans (E-1), (EM), (ES), (ESR) and (ET) who exceed four times their Tier 1 Baseline Allowance.

 See where the surcharge is listed on your energy statement